ezl/tapwater-old/src/wp-content/plugins/under-construction-page/readme.txt

 * Whitelisted User Roles - user roles who see the site, instead of under construction page
 * Whitelisted Users - users who see the site, instead of under construction page

-Under Construction Page is compatible with the following caching plugins: W3 Total Cache, WP Super Cache, Endurance Page Cache, SiteGround SuperCacher, WP Fastest Cache, Swift Performance Cache, and Hummingbird cache.
+Under Construction Page is compatible with the following caching plugins: W3 Total Cache, WP Super Cache, Endurance Page Cache, SiteGround SuperCacher, WP Fastest Cache, Swift Performance Cache, WP Rocket, and Hummingbird cache.

 **What are others saying about the Under Construction Page plugin**